PGA Tour and LIV Golf merge to end golf's 'civil war'

 Issued on:

-The US-based PGA Tour said they had "signed an agreement that combines PIF's (Saudi Public Investment Fund's) golf-related commercial businesses and rights (including LIV Golf) with the commercial businesses and rights of the PGA TOUR and DP World Tour into a new, collectively owned, for-profit entity".
+In a bombshell agreement that caught the golf world by surprise, the US-based PGA Tour said they had signed an agreement that combines its activities with the Saudi financiers' golf-related businesses and those of the DP World Tour to form "a new collectively owned, for-profit entity".

 LIV Golf was launched in October 2021 and lured top PGA Tour talent with record $25 million purses and money guarantees.
 The competition is currently in its second season.